Substitutions and variables in Databricks Asset Bundles

 Tip

 You can also use dynamic value references for job parameter values to pass context about a job run to job tasks.
-See Pass context about job runs into job tasks.
+See What is a dynamic value reference? and Parameterize jobs.

 Substitutions